It is the responsibility for each Captain & team members to understand & abide by the tournament rules listed below:

 - Upon approval of your application, entry payment and/or deposit becomes non-refundable and will not be refunded in the event the team does not participate in the World Championship

-- In the event of inclement weather, the tournament will be postponed until Sunday, May 17, 2020.
-If May is also unfishable, a new date will be announced, but could possibly be Monday if available.
+- In the event of inclement weather, the tournament will be postponed until Sunday, April 19, 2020.

 - The Captain’s Meeting is mandatory for competing teams.
 One person from each team must be present.

 - Only one fish per tournament can be weighed in for the main tournament.

 - The heaviest fish weighed in during a tournament wins the 1st Place award for World Championship.

 - The only eligible species for the Overall Division is kingfish.